-Honeywell Arts Academy provides an innovative approach to music learning to positively impact the next generation of musicians.
+Honeywell Arts Academy provides a nurturing space for creativity to positively impact the next generation of musicians.

 "...a reminder that high artistry doesn't have to come at the exclusion of good citizenship."

 -Yoshiaki Horiguchi, alumni 2019